bobbobzou/EDS-124BR/README.md

 teaching portfolio <br>
 the link to my explanation of program: https://youtu.be/2xQcCR431b8 <br>
 the link to my explanation of repeat and loop (dancing kid): https://youtu.be/T7aHVW39euE <br>
-tthe link to my explanation of kangaroo, grasshopper and bee repeat: https://youtu.be/WQZ6cqaeyN4
+the link to my explanation of kangaroo, grasshopper and bee repeat: https://youtu.be/WQZ6cqaeyN4 <br>
+the link to my explanation of nested repeat loop - mouse : https://youtu.be/80o3Er5sgHg